lupyuen/lupyuen.github.io/src/iot.md

 [(Based on this C code)](https://github.com/Lora-net/LoRaMac-node/blob/master/src/apps/LoRaMac/fuota-test-01/B-L072Z-LRWAN1/main.c#L24-L40)

-The LoRaWAN Library is now ready to be called by our Zig App!
+The LoRaWAN Library is ready to be called by our Zig App!

 This is how we reference the LoRaWAN Library to define our [__LoRaWAN Region__](https://www.thethingsnetwork.org/docs/lorawan/frequencies-by-country/)...